This hiking packing list for a long distance trek has everything you need to take with you to make the most of your trip.

 - All purpose biodegradable soap bar: it’s perfect to wash your clothes in the sink, and you can even use it as a body wash or a shampoo if needed.

-- Tea tree oil: I love the fact that I can use it to medicate minor cuts, and to even apply it on insect bites to ease the itch.
+- Tea tree oil: use it to medicate minor cuts, and apply it on insect bites to ease the itch.

 - Toilet paper or tissues.